 The Affordable Care Act, or Obamacare, is an individual mandate that requires all eligible Americans to have some form of basic health coverage.
 For tax years prior to 2019, those without insurance will receive a penalty when they file their tax returns - that is, unless they have an exemption.

 The 2017 Tax Reform Legislation passed by congress eliminates the penalty for not have health insurance beginning with the 2019 tax year.
 However, for years prior to 2019, you will need to have health insurance, have an exemption to the requirement, or pay a penalty.

 Income and affordability

 If your income is so low that you aren’t required to file a tax return, then you're automatically exempt from the penalty.
-For example, if a single taxpayer’s income in 2017 was less than $10,400, there typically was no need to file a return; for married couples, the cutoff was $20,700.
+For example, if a single taxpayer’s income in 2019 is less than $12,200, there typically was no need to file a return; for married couples, the cutoff is $24,400.
 Even if you do file a return—to claim a refund, for example, or because you are self-employed and earned enough money to require it—you're still exempt from the insurance requirement if your income is below the cutoff.